research and projects

 The research project The Sensory Moving Image Archive (SEMIA).
-Boosting Creative Reuse for Artistic Practice and Research takes off in September 2017.
-EYE will be collaborating in this project with the University of Amsterdam, the Amsterdam University of Applied Sciences, the Netherlands Institute for Sound and Vision and Studio Louter.
-SEMIA aims to develop a search method that will enable visual artists and researchers to search digitised heritage collections on the basis of visual features such as light and colour, form or movement.
-Researchers participating in the SEMIA project will be able to make use of two unique and differing types of heritage collections.
-For two years, two postdocs at the University of Amsterdam (UvA) and two senior researchers at the Amsterdam University of Applied Sciences and the UvA will work on the project.
-Various workshops, expert meetings and a conference are planned to take place.
+Boosting Creative Reuse for Artistic Practice and Research took off in September 2017.
+Eye was collaborating in this project with the University of Amsterdam, the Amsterdam University of Applied Sciences, the Netherlands Institute for Sound and Vision and Studio Louter.
+SEMIA developed a search method that enabled visual artists and researchers to search digitised heritage collections on the basis of visual features such as light and colour, form or movement.
+For two years, two postdocs at the University of Amsterdam (UvA) and two senior researchers at the Amsterdam University of Applied Sciences and the UvA have worked on the project.
+Various workshops, expert meetings and a conference took place.

 The project is funded by NWO's Smart Culture – Art and Culture research programme.

-A Million Pictures is a three-year research project in which an international team is carrying out research into the use of magic lantern slides by educational, popular and scientific societies in the 19th century.
-Researchers and archivists will also work closely together to develop a standard procedure for describing and documenting magic lanterns.
+A Million Pictures was a three-year research project in which an international team was carrying out research into the use of magic lantern slides by educational, popular and scientific societies in the 19th century.
+Researchers and archivists have worked closely together to develop a standard procedure for describing and documenting magic lanterns.

 The project has received a grant from the European Joint Programming Initiative in Cultural Heritage.